Thomas Brackett Reed: Personal life

-He was known for his acerbic wit (asked if his party might nominate him for President, he noted, "They could do worse, and they probably will").
-His size, standing at over 6 feet in height and weighing over 300 lbs (136 kg), was also a distinguishing factor for him.
-Reed was a member of the social circle that included intellectuals and politicians Henry Cabot Lodge, Theodore Roosevelt, Henry Adams, John Hay and Mark Twain.
+Reed was well known for his acerbic wit (asked if his party might nominate him for president, he noted, "They could do worse, and they probably will").
+His size, standing at over 6 feet in height and weighing over 300 lbs (136 kg), was also a distinguishing factor.
+Reed was a member of the social circle that included intellectuals and politicians Henry Cabot Lodge, Theodore Roosevelt, Henry Adams, and John Hay.
+Upon his retirement from public life, he also counted Mark Twain among his personal friends.